 Whose Performance Matters Most?

-If you ask many Americans today, “What is Christianity about?” they might answer, “getting right with God.”
-By this, they often mean moral correction—thinking, saying, and doing the right things.
-For many, Christianity is primarily about morality and behavior.
+If you were to ask many Americans today, "What is Christianity about?" many might answer, “Getting right with God.”
+They often mean making moral corrections—thinking, saying, and doing the right things.
+To many, Christianity is primarily about morality and behavior.